kshedden/case_studies/methods/multilevel-regression.md

 to be fit, e.g. by least squares or using a GLM.
 Such a model could have thousands of parameters.
-In addition to computational challenges, it may be quite difficult to demonstrate that the estimates lie close to their true values, due to the Neyman-Scott problem.
+In addition to computational challenges, it may be quite difficult to demonstrate that the estimates lie close to their true values, due to the ``Neyman-Scott paradox''.
 On the other hand, it may be untenable to require all the
 $\alpha_i$ and/or all the $\beta_i$ to take on a common value.

 Multilevel regression circumvents these difficulties by treating the $\alpha_i$ and